 World archaeology 2 and Academische vaardigheden obtained.

-Middle America (Mexico and Central America) is one of two regions in the Americas which witnessed the rise of complex early state societies.
-Alongside a high number and diversity of archaeological sites and early settlements, also monumental ceremonial centers with pyramidal structures, plazas, ballcourts, tombs, carved stones, frescoes, goldwork, mosaics, painted books and so on, were present.
+Mesoamerica is one of two regions in the Americas which witnessed the rise of complex early state societies.
+A high number and diversity of cultures built a large array of archaeological remains such as monumental centres, pyramidal structures, ceremonial plazas, ballcourts, tombs, carved stones, murals, and pictorial divinatory books, to name a few.

 Ability to date and understand the most characteristic elements (sites, monuments and artefacts) of the Central and Southern Mexican archaeological record;

 Ability to form an opinion on the archaeological themes presented in literature and information given during classes;